 |3GPP2 File Format||public.3gpp2||.3g2 and .3gp2|

 Videoloupe uses Apple's AVFoundation for video loading, playback and exporting.
 Only video codecs and file types that are natively supported by macOS will work.
-Please download the free trial copy of Videoloupe to ensure that your videos are supported.
-The trial copy is fully functional and supports the same videos that a registered copy supports.

 Common formats that are not supported include: AVCHD, AVI, MTS, MXF, VOB and any "project file" belonging to another application.
 Support for these or any other format is dependent on Apple adding such support to macOS.
 There are no plans to include third-party libraries or to independently add support for additional codecs.